 You will need to have:

-Apprenticeships and trainee schemes are important routes into working as a nuclear engineer.
-It is possible to start while still a student, by attending open days at nuclear facilities to see what the work is like and to talk to employees.
+It's important to get relevant work experience and you can start while still a student by attending open days at nuclear facilities to see what the work's like and to talk to employees.

 Joining the Nuclear Institute while you are studying can help you to gain industry contacts.
-It runs continuing professional development seminars, and can help you gain Chartered Engineer status.
+It runs continuing professional development (CPD) seminars and can help you gain chartered engineer (CEng) status.

 In the UK, nuclear power plants are run by private companies, but are subject to strict control by the Office for Nuclear Regulation for safety reasons.
 Most roles are with major energy or construction companies, although there is some public-sector potential on the regulatory side.